vocol/vocol/README.md

    1.2.
 Open terminal to the location of the created folder.

    1.3.
 Run command: **vagrant init eis/vocol**

+   1.3.1.
+Open the file Vagrantfile, which is created from the above command and uncomment the line that has the following content:
+	*config.vm.network "private_network", ip: "192.168.33.10"*

    1.4.
 Run command: **vagrant up --provider virtualbox**